korchasa/awesome-chatgpt/readme.md

 ### Python

 - [Azure-Samples/azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo) - A sample app for the Retrieval-Augmented Generation pattern running in Azure, using Azure AI Search for retrieval and Azure OpenAI large language models  to power ChatGPT-style and Q&A experiences.
+- [Azure/GPT-RAG](https://github.com/Azure/GPT-RAG) - Azure/GPT-RAG is a Python library for retrieval-augmented generation patterns, enabling developers to integrate Azure OpenAI and Azure Cognitive Search for ChatGPT-style and Q&A experiences at enterprise scale in a secure manner.
 - [BlinkDL/ChatRWKV](https://github.com/BlinkDL/ChatRWKV) - ChatRWKV is a Python library that allows you to use an RNN-powered language model called RWKV to build chatbots
 - [BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM) - RWKV-LM is a Python library that combines the best of RNN and transformer models, providing great performance, fast inference, and fast training.
 It can be directly trained like a GPT model and offers advantages such as saving VRAM and providing free sentence embedding.
 - [Chainlit/chainlit](https://github.com/Chainlit/chainlit) - Build Python LLM apps in minutes ⚡️